How to install a library in Python

 To install a library using pip:

-- Open the terminal or Command Prompt.
+- Open a terminal or command prompt.

 pip install requests

-Step 4: Verify Library Installation
+Step 4: Verify the library installation

-To check the installation:
+To verify the installation:

-- Try importing the installed library:import requests
+- Try importing the installed library:

-Sometimes, you may need to install a specific version of a library for compatibility reasons.
+Sometimes you may need to install a specific version of a library for compatibility reasons.

 To install a specific version: